fbgoode/MySite/README.md

 ## Usage

-You may access the website on <a href="http://fbaez.com">www.fbaez.com</a>.
+You can find the website on <a href="http://fbaez.com">www.fbaez.com</a>.

-You're welcome to borrow the source code and use it as a template for your own personal website.
+You're welcome to borrow the source code and use it as a template for your own personal site.
+Run the development server locally <a href="https://nuxt.com/docs/getting-started/installation#development-server">like in any other Nuxt project</a>.

 <br>